 Take a Driving Tour of Covered Bridges

 One of Frederick County’s most treasured attractions is its covered bridges.
 Northern Frederick County is home to three historic covered bridges that are listed on the National Park Service's National Register of Historic Places and part of only six remaining covered bridges in the state of Maryland.

 Take a self-guided driving tour to visit Frederick County’s bridges, all within 12-miles of each other.
 The three bridges—Utica Mills, Loy’s Station and Roddy Road—all date back to the 1800s and have adjacent recreational areas.
 In total, the tour goes for 33 miles.
 Start north of Frederick by US Route 15 (Catoctin Mountain Highway) and Old Frederick Road.
 Along the way, you’ll see towering trees, rolling hills and farmlands.

 Enjoy a Summer Concert Series

-Check out the local and regional music scene for free by going to one of the performances during the summer Concert Series at Baker Park.
+Check out the local and regional music scene for free by going to one of the performances during the Summer Concert Series at Baker Park.
 Every summer, June through August, Baker Park hosts a series of free evening concerts on Sundays.
-Bands play a range of music from bluegrass, to jazz, to afrofunk, to American rock.
-Food and drinks are available to purchase from concession stands, and concertgoers are advised to check out the event page in advance to look for upcoming free shows.
+Bands play a range of music from bluegrass, to jazz, to Afrofunk, to American rock.
+Food and drinks are available to purchase from concession stands, and concertgoers are advised to check out our live music event page in advance to look for upcoming free shows.

 Beat the Heat at a Museum or Historic Site